Asbestos found at vacant Columbia trailer park

 The Asbestos National Emission Standards for Hazardous Air Pollutants were revised in 1990, allowing more strict control of projects potentially involving asbestos.

-The recent issue began after the City of Columbia issued a demolition permit to the property owners on Sept.
+The city was made aware of the activity, and the property owners applied for a demolition permit on Sept.
 15. Work was halted later that month when it was discovered owners of the property did not perform required asbestos testing prior to beginning the project.
-While multiple vacant units had been demolished and cleared, there are several aging trailers still standing on this site – which is along the southern portion of the GM&O Heritage Trail many folks walk or cycle on daily.

 The parcel in question is owned by Main Street Villas LLC.
 The corporation was involuntarily dissolved on Aug.
-8, although it still listed as owner the property.
+8, although it is still listed as owner of the property.

 The listed agent for this LLC is Grant Frierdich, a Columbia developer who has previously been involved with other contracting businesses along with family members Paul and Adam Frierdich, sharing a business address of 323 N. Main Street in Columbia.